frederic-perez/AmE-dictionary/data/idioms.md

 __lock (someone) up and throw away the key__ To incarcerate someone in prison forever or indefinitely. _That crazy drunk driver nearly hit me!
 I hope they lock him up and throw away the key!_
 __lock horns with, to__ :two::hammer:
 __lock lips (with someone)__ To kiss (someone) passionately and at length. _I’l never forget locking lips with my wife for the very first time._
+__lock out__ __2__ To prevent employees from coming to work or performing their duties during a labor dispute. _The factory gates were chained shut, a clear sign to the workers that the owners had locked them all out._
 __lock, stock, and barrel__ To the greatest or most complete extent; wholly: _an estate that was auctioned off lock, stock, and barrel._ _Mr.
 Doe owns lock, stock and barrel._
 __locker-room humor__ Especially crude, vulgar, or bawdy humor. _I’m no prude by any means, but I hate the locker-room humor my boyfriend partakes in when his buddies are around._
 __lone it__ To go somewhere or do something alone; to be by oneself. _No one else wanted to leave the party, so I had to lone it back home._